regoyago/Obsidian/README.md

 (i had more notes, but decided to start anew since they were really chaothic)

-the app i use is called obsidian[https://obsidian.md/], overall all files should be text written using markdown syntax, with the exception that references to other files are written as [[<name>]] that may be cumbersome if reading as plain text, but on obsidian it works as a link to the file, easing review and linking concepts more clearly, so i wholeheartedly recommend to open this notes with obsidian
+the app i use is called [obsidian](https://obsidian.md/), overall all files should be text written using markdown syntax, with the exception that references to other files are written as \[\[\<name>\]\] that may be cumbersome if reading as plain text, but on obsidian it works as a link to the file, easing review and linking concepts more clearly, so i wholeheartedly recommend to open this files with obsidian